Published by Christina Riley. Last Updated on October 20, 2023.

 All tastes and ages are welcome to visit, and everyone will want to spend time at these important institutions.
 For example, important American history lessons are excitingly told at Guilford Courthouse National Park and the International Civil Rights Center.

-For a faster pace, you can ride the ziplines at the Greensboro Science Center and let your little ones climb the play structures there or at the Greensboro Children’s Museum.
+For a faster pace, you can ride the ziplines at the Greensboro Science Center and let your little ones climb the play structures there or at the Children’s Museum in Greensboro.

-Our guide shares 7 of the best museums in Greensboro, including those we just mentioned.
+Our guide shares 7 of the best Greensboro museums, including those we just mentioned.
 We’ll also mention whether these are free museums or if a ticket is required for entry.

 Either way, we hope these popular spots will help your adventures through Greensboro, whether you live here or are just passing through.